 - It’s probably cheaper to buy from Edmunds or somewhere else, or even haggle at a dealer.

-Reviews and Opinions of these Kinds of Auto Sales
+Other Reviews and Opinions of Used Rental Auto Sales

 Although I myself have not used Hertz Car Sales (I personally lease), I did gather reviews and comments from around the Internet.
 Let’s take a look at a few: